-The media—including the social media platforms—have abetted this tendency to condemn an individual’s personal existence, or a group, or a country, or an ethnicity, or a religion.
-We are certainly all, by any objective criteria, more similar than dissimilar, with the exception of what chugs along the synapses inside our heads.
+The media—including the social media platforms—have abetted this tendency to condemn any individual’s existence, or a group, or a country, ethnicity, or a religion.
+We are certainly all, by any objective criteria, more similar than dissimilar, except for what chugs along the synapses inside our heads.
 I can dislike an opposing politician’s point of view without hating the person.
 I can disagree with a movement without demanding the expulsion of every member from the community.

 What is the point?

 Thomas Jefferson noted once that, in matters of taste, swim with the tide, but in matters of principle, stand like a rock.
 We seem to be throwing rocks—and worse—at every difference in taste, orientation, and perspective.

 My point is to agree and accept that we can differ in our views, but we must have the overall health and sustainability of our enterprises at the back of our minds.
 I am convinced of one thing though, we all must brace up for a new kind of workplace, where some of our decisions will be challenged, for the right reasons.
 We must be ready to give convincing proofs that our decisions are superior.